-Condition No. Condition / Requirement Comment / Finding Compliant Status & Recommendation PKCT Response/Action respond to, and record complaints; - resolve any disputes that may arise during the course of the project; - respond to any non-Compliant; - manage cumulative impacts; and - respond to emergencies; e) include an environmental monitoring program for the project that includes all the monitoring requirements of this approval; f) describe how the various incident and approval reporting requirements of the project would be integrated into a single reporting system; and g) describe the role, responsibility, authority and accountability of all the key personnel involved in the environmental management of the project. discussion of complaint management process).
+Condition No. Condition / Requirement Comment / Finding Compliant Status & Recommendation PKCT Response/Action environmental performance of the project; - receive, handle, respond to, and record complaints; - resolve any disputes that may arise during the course of the project; - respond to any non- Compliant; - manage cumulative impacts; and - respond to emergencies; e) include an environmental monitoring program for the project that includes all the monitoring requirements of this approval; f) describe how the various incident and approval reporting requirements of the project would be integrated into a single reporting system; and g) describe the role, responsibility, authority and accountability of all the key personnel involved in a number of spreadsheets including FY17 Environmental Improvement Plan (EIP) and FY17 EIP Actions.
+Complaints were being managed as outlined in the Strategy (refer EPL M5.1) for further discussion of complaint management process).
 PKCT has developed an Incident Investigation and Reporting procedure (PR.HS.124).
 Incidents were being reported, investigated and closed out using PKCT's EMS.
 The auditors reviewed an extract of EMS for the audit period for all the events categorised as 'Environmental'.
 It was considered that the EMS was well utilised with over 100 events logged for the audit period ranging from small oil leaks, dust plumes, coal spillages and water discharges.
-The EMS includes a field for 'Notification Type' which has the following options: Minor - PKCT internal, routine via EMS Minor - PKCT internal, manager contacted Not material - EPA notification may be required Material - EPA notification required Material - EPA notification required There are also categories for 'Risk Ranking Potential Consequence' (low, moderate, high) and 'Potential Consequence Severity (Level 1, 2, 3 and 4).
+The EMS includes a field for 'Notification Type' which has the following options: • Minor - PKCT internal, routine via EMS • Minor - PKCT internal, manager contacted • Not material - EPA notification may be required There are also categories for 'Risk Ranking Potential Consequence' (low, moderate, high) and 'Potential Consequence Severity (Level 1, 2, 3 and 4).
 Whilst the Notification Type includes a trigger for potential EPA notification, other than if it has been noted within the event summary there is no way of determining which events have actually been notified to the EPA.
 Environmental monitoring of dust, water discharges, water usage, electricity, greenhouse gas, waste, noise, activity, rainfall, pollutants, green and golden bell frogs, complaints, incidents and cooling tower was being implemented as outlined in the Strategy (refer to specific conditions within this Appendix).
 Reporting was being implemented as outlined in the Strategy (AEMRs, EPL Annual Returns, EPL monthly reports, National Pollution Inventory).
 The Strategy was being reviewed on an annual basis as specified within the Strategy.
 In general it was considered that the Strategy was being implemented.
-A thorough assessment of the implementation of all aspects of the Strategy was not undertaken as part of this audit. report against Energy and Water Savings Plans, and to provide Interim Environmental Management Reports (no longer required), include requirements for Ambient Air Monitoring Report, Wet Weather Overflow Reporting and Train Condition Exception Reporting required by the EPL.
+A thorough assessment of the implementation of all aspects of the Strategy was not undertaken as part of reporting requirements e.g. remove requirements to report against Energy and Water Savings Plans, and to provide Interim Environmental Management Reports (no longer required), include requirements for Ambient Air Monitoring Report, Wet Weather Overflow Reporting and Train Condition Exception Reporting required by the EPL.
 Implementation: Compliant OFI-2017-01: Include a field in EMS for recording whether events have been notified to the EPA and other relevant agencies OFI-2017-01: PKCT will investigate options to update the EMS system interface to include a field for events that have been notified to the EPA.
-Action by: PKCT Environmental Specialist Completion Date:
+Action by: PKCT